AlexandruCiobanu/flexxb/FlexXB/README.txt

 	* FXB-014 Add events to signal processing start and finish
 	* FXB-015 Xml Service
 	* FXB-009 Use paths in xml aliases
+	* FXB-016 Annotation API

 USAGE

-To serialize an object to xml: com.googlecode.serializer.flexxb.FlexXBEngine.serialize(object)
+To serialize an object to xml: com.googlecode.serializer.flexxb.FlexXBEngine.instance.serialize(object)

-To deserialize a received xml to an object, given the object's class: com.googlecode.serializer.flexxb.FlexXBEngine.deserialize(xml, class)
+To deserialize a received xml to an object, given the object's class: com.googlecode.serializer.flexxb.FlexXBEngine.instance.deserialize(xml, class)

-To register a custom annotation, subclass of com.googlecode.serializer.flexxb.Annotation: com.googlecode.serializer.flexxb.FlexXBEngine.registerAnnotation(name, annotationClass, serializerClass, overrideExisting)
+To register a custom annotation, subclass of com.googlecode.serializer.flexxb.Annotation: com.googlecode.serializer.flexxb.FlexXBEngine.instance.registerAnnotation(name, annotationClass, serializerClass, overrideExisting)

-To register a converter that will handle how an object of a specific type is converted to a String value that will be attached to the xml representation and viceversa: com.googlecode.serializer.flexxb.FlexXBEngine.registerSimpleTypeConverter(converterInstance, overrideExisting)
+To register a converter that will handle how an object of a specific type is converted to a String value that will be attached to the xml representation and viceversa: com.googlecode.serializer.flexxb.FlexXBEngine.instance.registerSimpleTypeConverter(converterInstance, overrideExisting)

+In order to register a class descriptor created via the FlexXB API for classes that cannot be accessed in order to ad annotations: com.googlecode.serializer.flexxb.FlexXBEngine.instance.api.processTypeDescriptor(apiTypeDescriptor)

 Note: Make sure you add the following switches to your compiler settings:
 	 -keep-as3-metadata XmlClass -keep-as3-metadata XmlAttribute -keep-as3-metadata XmlElement -keep-as3-metadata XmlArray